blayzeon/react-cares/README.md

 - L601 (partial), L287, D5s (new D5s, old D5s), BZs (line reset was done),
 - complete bna with no call history
 - dropped calls (HU/CH) over 5min/under 5min (x4 total)
-- lots of dropped calls, some eligable, some not
+- lots of dropped calls, some eligible, some not
 - 1 minute free call (TO)